KRNB

-KRNB (105.7 FM) is an urban adult contemporary-formatted radio station in the Dallas–Fort Worth Metroplex.
-It is owned by Service Broadcasting Corporation alongside its sister station KKDA-FM.
-Its studios are located in Arlington, Texas and the transmitter/antenna tower is located north of its city of license, Decatur, Texas.
+KRNB (105.7 MHz), branded Smooth R&B 105.7, is an urban adult contemporary–formatted radio station in the Dallas–Fort Worth metroplex, owned by Service Broadcasting Corporation alongside sister station KKDA-FM.
+Its studios are located in Arlington, Texas and the station's transmitter is located north of its city of license, Decatur, Texas.
+In addition to its format, it is the DFW affiliate of The Steve Harvey Morning Show and it carries a quiet storm program at night.